harry70183/Order-Brushing/README.md

 In the case where multiple users share the same highest proportion of orders for a specific shop, all those users are deemed to be suspicious buyers.

+Please refer to the Examples.png for more specific cases of order brushing.

 # Basic Concepts
 Each orderid represents a distinct transcation on Shopee.